The Derivational Complexity Induced by the Dependency Pair Method: Dependency Graphs

 \section{Dependency Graphs}

-We now consider \emph{dependency graphs}, that is, we establish an upper bound on the complexity of TRS whose termination can be shown by Proposition~\ref{prop:dg}.
-As already mentioned in the introduction the derivational complexity analysis of Proposition~\ref{prop:dg} does not employ those techniques developed in Sections~\ref{sec:dpcomplexity}--\ref{sec:ur}, but employs a conceptually simpler technique.
+We now consider \emph{dependency graphs}, i.e., we establish an upper bound on the complexity of TRSs whose termination can be shown by Proposition~\ref{prop:dg}.
+As already mentioned in the introduction the derivational complexity analysis of Proposition~\ref{prop:dg} does not employ the techniques developed in Sections~\ref{sec:dpcomplexity}--\ref{sec:ur}, but a conceptually simpler technique.
 Essentially it suffices to embed the TRS $\RS$ in a generic simulating TRS $\RSsim$ (see Definition~\ref{d:1}), whose derivational complexity can be analysed directly.

+\begin{notation} For the rest of this section, we use the following constants depending only on the TRS $\RS$.
+Let $k$ be the number of (trivial and nontrivial) SCCs in $\DG(\RS)$, $a$ the maximum arity of any function symbol occurring in $\RS$, and recall that $C$ denotes the branching constant of $\RS$. \end{notation}

 At first glance, it might seem that the number of dependency pair steps admitted by a TRS is bounded linearly in the number of dependency pair steps admitted within the ``worst'' SCC of the dependency graph.
-However, this is not the case. \begin{exa} Consider the following family of TRSs, denoted as $\RS(l)$, and parametrised by $l \in \N$. \footnote{The system of TRSs $\RS(l)$ stems from a TRS taken from~\cite{H92b}: the function symbol $\circ$ has been labelled by natural numbers.}
+However, this is not the case. \begin{exa} Consider the following family of TRSs, denoted as $\RSdieterl(l)$, and parametrised by $l \in \N$.
+The system of TRSs $\RSdieterl(l)$ generalises a TRS given by Hofbauer in~\cite{H92b}.

 For all $m,n \geqslant 0$, set